-12 - Supply for combat groups
+8.4 - Supply for combat groups

-A combat group with less than 10 soldiers is considered as supplied at all time.
-On the other hand, any combat group of 10 or more soldiers must find supplies every day.
-It has no ability to store supplies for more than one day.
-Supply is only possible (but not certain) if the group is in a hex with a village, a motte or a supply convoy.
+A combat group with fewer than 10 soldiers is considered to be supplied at all times.
+However, any combat group of 10 or more soldiers consumes resources and must find supplies eachday.
+It cannot store supplies for more than one day.
+Supply is only possible (but not certain) if the group is in a hex with a town, a city, a motte or a supply convoy.

-The amount of resources necessary to supply a combat group depends on the number of soldiers it has:
+The resources necessary to supply a combat group depend on the number of soldiers it has: